-- A. The Board will make premium payments on behalf of the employees and their eligible dependents for the stated fringe benefit plans effective September 1, 2009.
-The Board's contribution for the 2009-2010 school years shall be the cost of the plan selected less the monthly co-pay as shown in the table below.
-Co-pays will be deducted from the employee through payroll deduction, subject to the IRS 125 Code.
+- 1. The Board will make premium payments on behalf of the employees and their eligible dependents for the stated fringe benefit plans effective September 1, 2010. - a.
+The Board's contribution for the 2010-2011 school year shall be the cost of the plan selected less the monthly co-pay of \$35.00 per month, for the months of September 2010 through December 2010.
+Co-pays will be deducted from the employee through payroll deduction, subject to the IRS 125 Code - b.
+There will be no employee monthly premium contributions required after December 31, 2010. - c.
 Employees with spouses working for the district, who qualify for health benefits, will only select one health package and corresponding cash in lieu.
-The District will not double insure for the health coverage.
-Employees not selecting Choice II as shown below, will receive PAK B benefits, paid by the district.
-The employee may opt to purchase other voluntary benefits at the stated premium rates.
-See plan descriptions for complete coverage definitions. - B. Coverage shall commence SEPTEMBER 1ST of the school year and continue for a full twelve (12) month period for all employees who complete the term of their contract. - C. The Board shall provide tuition reimbursement, for tuition expenses incurred, up to the amount of Western Michigan University's tuition rate for three graduate semester hours.
-This payment is for professional improvement college credit that has the prior approval of the Building Principal and the Superintendent.
-The year shall be from JUNE 1ST through MAY 31ST.
-In addition, textbook reimbursement of up to \$30 will be paid upon presentation of a receipt for textbooks.
+The District will not double insure for the health coverage. - d.
+Employee's may opt to purchase other voluntary benefits at the stated premium rates.
+See plan descriptions for complete coverage definitions. - e.
+Coverage shall commence SEPTEMBER 1ST of the school year and continue for a full twelve (12) month period for all employees who complete the term of their contract. - f.
+Employees working less than full time will be eligible for benefits with a premium co-pay deducted from the employee through payroll deduction, based upon their prorated schedule. - 2.
+Fringe Benefit Plan descriptions and complete coverage definitions are available at www.saugatuckps.com, click on the blue transparency button at the top right corner, than scroll down to on-line benefit plan descriptions. - a.
+Health Insurance Plan -